SZB0621/AICU_REL2_homework_project/README.md

 ![alt text](https://github.com/SZB0621/AICU_REL2_homework_project/blob/main/image.png?raw=true)

 #### Commands 2:
-Executing the installs and package updates above in a vitual machine (for exemple: VirtualBox - Ubuntu:18.04) the following points aren't necessary : 1-5,11-14, and some commands require authorization you should use 'sudo' when executing them.
+Executing the installations and package updates above in a virtual machine (for exemple: VirtualBox - Ubuntu:18.04) the following points aren't necessary : 1-5,11-14, and some commands require authorization you should use 'sudo' when executing them.

 Depending on the Ubuntu image you may have to install glut as well with the following command:
 ```